BAL vs NOR Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

 Balochistan

-Abdullah Shafique, Abdul Bangalzai, Bismillah Khan (C & WK), Haris Sohail, Sohail Akhtar, Mohammad Mohsin, Amad Butt, Kashif Bhatti, Umaid Asif, Khurram Shahzad, Junaid Khan
+Abdullah Shafique, Abdul Bangalzai, Imam ul Haq (C), Haris Sohail, Hidayatullah (WK), Umaid Asif, Amad Butt, Sohail Akhtar, Najeebullah, Kashif Bhatti, Junaid Khan

 Northern

-Nasir Nawaz, Ali Imran, Haider Ali, Umar Amin, Mohammad Nawaz, Shaidab Khan (C), Asif Ali, Haris Rauf, Sohail Tanvir, Rohail Nazir (WK), Salman Irshad
+Nasir Nawaz, Ali Imran, Haider Ali, Umar Amin (C), Mubasir Khan, Aamer Jamal, Rohail Nazir (WK), Nauman Ali, Sohail Tanvir, Salman Irshad, Zaman Khan

 Match Details